pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 > **Note:**
 >
 > - Once Cloud Organization SSO is enabled, it cannot be disabled.
-> - To enable Cloud Organization SSO, you need to have the `Organization Owner` role in your TiDB Cloud organization.
+> - To enable Cloud Organization SSO, you need to be in the `Organization Owner` role of your TiDB Cloud organization.
 For more information about roles, see [User roles](/tidb-cloud/manage-user-access.md#user-roles).

 ### Decide a custom URL for the TiDB Cloud login page of your organization